10 Basic Manners That Every Child Should Be Taught

 Greeting someone by name is a sign of respect, it makes them feel valued.
-Always teach your child to greet an adult by name along with initials such as Miss, Mrs, and Mr. It is important to always look in the eyes while having a conversation.
-And they should know basic manners like maintaining polite conversations such as asking the person “How are you?”
+Always teach your child to greet an adult by name along with initials such as Miss, Mrs, and Mr. It is important to always look them in the eyes while having a conversation.
+And they should know good manners for kids like maintaining polite conversations such as asking the person “How are you?”
 Or simply able to reply to them politely whatever they are asking.

 No comments on someone’s physical appearance